CarlosSanti00/SpecialCourse_DT/Data/README.md

 # Data Directory
-Recopilation of the data used and necessary scripts for loading the data.
-A jupyter notebook is included with example code on how to load the data
+Recopilation of the necessary scripts for loading the data.
+A jupyter notebook is included as an example code on how to load the data.

+The data repository is uploaded in a separate drive link due to the database size, and it can be found in the following link: https://drive.google.com/drive/folders/1dVQFcr-krOMxBAGnhQ0CzYg48ySGjQHq